nlp-with-friends/nlp-with-friends.github.io/_pages/faq.md

 We ask that all participants register for talks through eventbrite, and will receive the zoom link in the confirmation email(s).
 Eventbrite registration links are listed in both the [talk descriptions](/upcoming) and their [calendar events](/calendar).

+## What does a talk look like?
+Every talk will take place over one hour, though each speaker will decide how to balance talk and discussion during this time.
+Additional questions may be asked following the seminar for a brief period via the Disqus Q&A on the individual talk’s page, though the comments will be later disabled to allow the speaker to conclude their talk.

 ## Who’s speaking next?
 Check out our [upcoming speakers list](/upcoming)!